bocchino/fprime/Svc/DpManager/docs/sdd.md

 `productRecvIn` is the special `product recv` port.

 * `dpManager`: An instance of `Svc::DpManager`.

+The connections shown use port zero for requesting, receiving, and sending data product buffers.
+If `DpManagerNumPorts` is greater than one, then you can also use other ports, e.g., port one or port two.
+That way you can use one `DpManager` instance to support multiple sets of connections.

 #### 5.1.1.
 Synchronously Getting Data Product Buffers